Robert-96/dezmereanrobert.com/content/posts/docker-cheat-sheet.md

 ## System

-### Remove all unused containers, networks and images.
+### Remove all unused containers, networks and images

 To remove all unused containers, networks, and images, use the following command: